rajatrakesh/CDF-CDH-Workshop/README.md

 ### Objective

-The objective of this lab is to provide hands-on experience on NiFi, Kafka, Spark, Python, Kudu, Impala and Hue through a single use case that brings all these components together in a single use-case.
+**The objective of this lab is to provide hands-on experience on Cloudera CDF, CDH (Kafka, Spark, Python, Kudu, Impala and Hue) through a single integrated workflow that brings all these components together in a single use-case.**

 For the purpose of this lab, we would build an end-to-end use case that will:

 * *Ingest data sets from Meetup.com for a specific event through NiFi*
-* *Parse the dataset and extract key terms, build a sentiment score with StanFord CoreNLP engine*
+* *Parse the dataset and extract key terms from the data set, derive a sentiment rating with StanFord CoreNLP engine*
 * *Configure NiFi with NiFi registry for Version Control*
 * *Setup Kafka Topics to ingest data from NiFi*
 * *Setup Kudu Tables to store the social data*